-- Unless otherwise determined by the Board, the application for membership lodged by a person (as defined in clause 13.2) must: - (a) state that the applicant wants to become a Member, and the class of membership; - (b) state the applicant supports the purpose(s) of the Company; - (c) state that the applicant agrees to comply with the Company's constitution, including paying the guarantee under clause 4 if required; - (d) be signed by the applicant; - (e) be accompanied by such documents or evidence as to qualification for membership/the category of membership applied for as the Board may determine; and - (f) be in whatever form, including electronic form, as the Board may determine. - 14.2 A Member may apply to transfer from one class of membership to another.
-Members applying to transfer should include reasons why the transition is appropriate, and, if they are applying to move from Trainee to Ordinary Member, provide evidence of their specialist qualification.
-Any such request will be reviewed by the Board (or its delegate) and may, at its absolute discretion, be considered as a new application. - 14.3 Membership is persona, no membership interest, benefit or right of any Member is capable of being sold or transferred in any matter.
+- 14.1 Unless otherwise determined by the Board, the application for membership lodged by a person (as defined in clause 12.4) must: - (a) state that the applicant wants to become a Member and the class of membership; - (b) state the applicant supports the purpose(s) of the Company, and - state that the applicant agrees to comply with the Company's constitution, including paying the guarantee under clause 4 if required; - (d) be signed by the applicant; - (e) be accompanied by such documents or evidence as to qualification for membership/the category of membership applied for as the Board may determine; and - (f) be in whatever form, including electronic form, as the Board may determine. - 14.2 A Member may apply to transfer from one class of membership to another.
+Any such application will proceed and be treated the same as a fresh application for membership. - 14.3 Membership is personal, no membership interest, benefit or right of any Member is capable of being sold or transferred in any manner.